truenas/middleware/docs/userguide/freenas_intro.rst

 When determining the type and size of device to install the operating system to, keep the following points in mind:

-- the *bare* minimum size is 4GB.
+- the *bare* minimum size is 4 GB.
 This provides room for the operating system and two boot environments.
 Since each update creates a boot environment, the
-  *recommended* minimum is at least 8GB or 16GB as this provides room for more boot environments.
+  *recommended* minimum is at least 8 GB or 16 GB as this provides room for more boot environments.

-- if you plan to make your own boot environments, budget about 1GB of storage per boot environment.
+- if you plan to make your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.

-- when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, not well made sticks.
+- when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, poorly made sticks.

-- when using a USB stick, USB 3.0 support is disabled by default as it currently is not compatible with some hardware, including Haswell (Lynx point) chipsets.
-If you receive a "failed with error 19" message when trying to boot FreeNAS®, make sure that xHCI/USB3 is disabled in the system BIOS.
-While this will downclock the USB ports to 2.0, the bootup and shutdown times will not be significantly different.
-To see if USB 3.0 support works with your hardware, follow the instructions in :ref:`Tunables` to create a "Tunable" named *xhci_load*, set its value to *YES*, and reboot the system.

 - if a reliable boot disk is required, use two identical devices and select them both during the installation.
 Doing so will create a mirrored boot device.